amleshkashyap/moreRailsEtc/others/patterns/README.md

     - This pattern obviously has to break the open close principle which would've demanded the creation of many classes.

   * Iterator
+    - Why -
+      - Traversing some data structure is a basic operation.
+      - Traversing can be complicated depending on the data structure - eg, list vs tree.
+      - Typically the goal is to go to a next or previous element[s].
+    - Iterator class has a reference to the current element, and knows how to move to a different element.
+      - \_\_iter\_\_() method in python to expose
+      - \_\_next\_\_()
+      - raise an exception when all elements iterated
+    - Iterator will maintain a current element and keep modifying it - this can make the implementation difficult.
+      - \_\_iter\_\_() method shall expose some default traversal implementation.
+May not expose this method - utilize yield keyword to simplify implementations.
+      - \_\_next\_\_() method might not be required to be exposed.
+      - Stateful traversal?
+They can't be recursive - use yield.
+    - Updateable properties - we often encounter classes whose attributes might not remain same over time, and many instance methods may possibly be dependent on all [or a list of] the attributes - and adding a new property should involve less code changes [to avoid missing some changes].
+      - Have the attributes as class variables.
+      - Getters/setters for each attributes.
+      - List of attribute values as a separate property - all methods dependent on all [or some] attributes should be using this new property - here's where iterator comes into picture.
+      - This approach is typically known array/list backed properties.

+  * Facade

+  * Flyweight

+  * Proxy

+  * Memento

+  * State

+  * Strategy

+  * Template Method

+  * Visitor